Navigation

 There are two main groups of calcium-channel blocker.

-• Dihydropyridine calcium-channel blockers widen your arteries.
-Examples include amlodipine, felodipine (eg Cardioplen XL and Felotens XL) and nifedipine (eg Adipine XL and Nifedipress MR).
-Dihydropyridines may be used to treat Raynaud’s phenomenon, angina and high blood pressure.
+Dihydropyridine calcium-channel blockers widen your arteries.
+Examples include amlodipine (such as Istin), felodipine (such as Cardioplen XL and Felotens XL) and nifedipine (such as Adipine XL and Nifedipress MR).
+You may have any of these for Raynaud’s phenomenon, angina, or high blood pressure.

-• Non-dihydropyridines, or ‘rate-limiting’ calcium-channel blockers widen your arteries and affect your heart.
-Examples include diltiazem (eg Dilzem SR and Zemtard) and verapamil (eg Securon SR and Vertab SR).
-These reduce how hard it has to work and how fast it beats.
-Your doctor may prescribe these medicines to treat angina, high blood pressure and arrhythmia.
+Non-dihydropyridines, or ‘rate-limiting’ calcium-channel blockers widen your arteries and slow your heart.
+Examples include diltiazem ( Dilzem SR and Zemtard) and verapamil (Securon SR and Vertab SR).
+These medicines reduce the load on your heart as well as how fast it beats.
+Your doctor may prescribe them for angina, high blood pressure, or arrhythmia.

 Worried about your heart health?